0xprinc/checks-while-hacks/README.md

 13. The external calls from a contract can be made to be failed and still be made the function continue if the external call returns a bool, the attacker can just give very enough gas to make the sub-call(call from a contract function to another contract) fail.(Insufficient Gas Griefing)
 14. Always check for the contrat existence before doing a low-level call.
 15. Limit the number of iterations in the for-loop if making an external call due to gas shortage.
+16. Multiple subsequent(one external call is related to the other external call depending on previous one) external calls should be checked to conserve the `msg.value`.

 ## Static Calls